darrenhusa/majors_dash_prototype/README.md

 # TODO - New Features
 - [] Add total undergraduate credit hours enrolled to dash datatable #1.
 - [] Add course credit hours to dash datatable #2.
-- [] Add code figure out the day of the week from the ATND_DATE and update dash datatable #3 to include the new field/column.
 - [] Resize columns of dash datatable #3?
 - [] Modify dash datatable #3 to allow vertical scrolling through the records (as opposed to current pagination behavior)
 - [] Add dash datatable multi-headers to dash datatable #1 and #2 to group attendance info field visually